-All Amazon links on this post are affiliate links.
-If you buy anything on Amazon through the links on this post (not just items from this post), Amazon will pay me some coffee money (at no extra cost to you), which I promise to drink while creating more helpful content like this (All opinions on this site remain my own).
+Note: All Amazon and Apple TV links on this post are affiliate links.
+If you buy anything on Amazon or Apple TV through the links on this post (not just items from this post), Amazon and/or Apple will pay me some coffee money (at no extra cost to you), which I promise to drink while creating more helpful content like this.
+All opinions on this site remain my own.

 After Receiving the implant, Grey wastes no time hunting down the men who killed his wife.
 And though some of his earlier decisions were infuriating, on getting to the film’s end, so many things fell into place.
-(DON’T WORRY NO SPOILERS HERE)

-But its Logan Marshall Green’s (Grey) horrified facial expressions during these action scenes, that sold the intensity of the situation.
+The real fun begins when (at various points in the film), STEM takes over Grey’s body, and we get to see the cybernetic duo display insane moves.
+But it’s Logan Marshall Green’s (Grey) horrified facial expressions during these action scenes, that sold the intensity of the situation.
 Seeing pure fear and disgust on the face of a man about to rip a person’s face in half, was both fun and amazing.

 This becomes a more significant problem when the Movie tries to expand on these characters, without informing the audience about their motivations.

 For instance, Fisk’s disgust for non-upgraded humans seems to appear out of nowhere.
 And at no point is Detective Cortez’s interest in Grey’s case ever explained.
 Even Asha (Grey’s Wife) has little development.
 And while this didn’t kill the movie, it did make any scene without Grey less exciting.